backstage/backstage/docs/overview/architecture-overview.md

 ![UI with different components highlighted](../assets/architecture-overview/core-vs-plugin-components-highlighted.png)

 Each plugin typically makes itself available in the UI on a dedicated URL.
-For example, the lighthouse plugin is registered with the UI on `/lighthouse`.
+For example, the Lighthouse plugin is registered with the UI on `/lighthouse`.
 [[live demo](https://backstage-demo.roadie.io/lighthouse)]

 ![The lighthouse plugin UI](../assets/architecture-overview/lighthouse-plugin.png)